 The sun in March is stronger than in the Med in midsummer, and Factor 60 is a must.
 There will be perfect winter snow on the upper runs, and the first spring snow off-piste.
 Towards the end of the month, the lower pistes can be soft in the afternoons, but they are groomed back to perfection every night.
 Long sunny lunches on the terraces of the Fruitière, Trifollet or Edelweiss aren’t great for one’s skiing or silhouette, but excellent for the morale…

 This is when Val d’Isère stands out most from other ski resorts.
 The sun is incredibly powerful, but in our high, narrow, north-facing valley the snow lasts exceptionally well.
 April showers falling as rain lower down fall as powder here, and April sometimes brings more fresh snow than all the other months put together.
 Off-piste, the warmth transforms it into exhilarating spring snow, though there’s still winter snow on the glaciers.
 Some people stop for long lunches in the sunshine; others ski until the last lift.
-The French haven’t really noticed that Val d’Isère and Tignes offer such good skiing in April, and the slopes are not busy.
 This winter we will continue our holidays to Sunday 28 April 2019.

 For a list of festivals and events, which may help you decide when to come to Val d’Isère, please see the Après-ski page.